Up the Women: Conception

 In February 2013, the BBC announced that Richard Klein and Shane Allen had commissioned the three-part comedy Up the Women, which was created and written by Jessica Hynes.
 Up the Women was the first sitcom filmed in front of a live audience to be commissioned for BBC Four.
 Andrew Williams from the Metro revealed that should the pilot series of Up the Women do well, then there would be a possible re-commission, which would see where the character's stories go.

 Hynes came up with the idea for Up the Women in 2009 after she read a piece about a suffragette plot to assassinate former Prime Minister H. H. Asquith.
 Hynes thought it would make a good comedy film and sold that idea to the BBC.
 However, when she came to research it, she realised that the plot was quite dark and felt that she had written "a probably quite dull, tediously worthy drama", which the BBC passed on.

 Hynes found that she could not let go of the characters she had created and thought the BBC might want a comedy instead.
 In 2011, Hynes wrote a new treatment, which focused on her characters and their craft circle in a Banbury church hall.
 She said "I thought, it would work if you went really retro with it, to make it much easier to relate to these women, who are warm, who are failing.
 Comedy only really works if you are failing.
 I made it deliberately restrictive, a church hall and a kitchen, nowhere to go to, nowhere to run and nowhere to hide.
 I just loved that."

 On 31 May 2013, Hynes revealed that Up the Women had been picked up for a full series of six episodes.
 This was confirmed by the BBC on 12 June.
 Series two was broadcast on BBC Two and controller of the channel, Janice Hadlow, stated "I'm delighted to welcome the Banbury Intricate Craft Circle to BBC Two.
 With brilliant writing from Jessica Hynes and a fabulous cast including Rebecca Front, Judy Parfitt and Adrian Scarborough, Up The Women is a wonderful addition to comedy on the channel."
 The series began airing from 21 January 2015.

-On 31 March 2015, the BBC confirmed that they would not be renewing Up the Woman for a third series.
-A spokesperson for BBC2 commented, "After two great series, sadly there won't be any more Up The Women on BBC2 as the channel looks to bring new comedy shows through."
+On 31 March 2015, the BBC confirmed that they would not be renewing Up the Women for a third series.
+A spokesperson for BBC2 commented, "After two great series, sadly there won't be any more Up the Women on BBC2 as the channel looks to bring new comedy shows through."